appclacks/cabourotte/README.md

 Cabourotte is a tool that can be configure to execute health checks on your infrastructure.

-It's used to execute health checks on the [Appclacks Cloud platform](https://appclacks.com/).
-It's a free software that you can also install on your private infrastructure.
+Its configuration is available on [https://cabourotte.appclacks.com/](https://cabourotte.appclacks.com/).

-The Appclacks Cloud platform documentation is available at [https://doc.appclacks.com/](https://doc.appclacks.com/) and the Cabourotte documentation is available at [https://cabourotte.appclacks.com/](https://cabourotte.appclacks.com/)
+You can use it as a standalone tool but you can also integrate it with the [Appclacks server](https://doc.appclacks.com/) to manage health checks configuration globally and with good tooling (CLI, Terraform provider, Kubernetes operator...).

 ---